 If you’re unfamiliar with the Gradient Tool or are more of a visual learner like I am, let’s break those steps down more in-depth.

-How To Change Gradient Colors In The Gradient Editor
+How To Change Gradient Color In Photoshop (Classic Gradient Mode)

-You can select the one you like, return to the document, and click the Gradient Color bar.
-This will bring you to the Gradient Editor window, where you can edit the gradient you’ve chosen to start with.
+Once you’re ready to change the color, click the Gradient Color bar.
+This will bring you to the Gradient Editor window, where you can change the gradient color.

 Double-click any colored toggles at the bottom of the bar to pull up the Color Picker window, where you can drag to select the exact color you’d like in that part of the gradient.